A decidedly biased piece by Beth David, Editor

 Of course, you can’t go “empty-handed” to a party, as my dear old Aunt Zee used to say.
 But, there’s no need to cook everything yourself.

-Speaking of the Neighb News, don’t forget that we sell pictures of events we’ve covered, to decorate those new walls.
+Don’t forget that the Neighb News sells pictures of events we’ve covered, to decorate those new walls.

 Okay, now you’re done.
 Time to sit with a drink and some friendly faces, with some music in the background, a game on the flat screen, and some bar munchies in front of you.